BurgerAndreas/gad-ff/README.md

 # Molecular Hessians Without Derivatives

-A ML force field (interactomic potential) to directly predict the Hessian.
+A machine learning force field (interactomic potential) to directly predict the Hessian.
-Trained on small molecules from T1x and RGD1.
+Trained on the [HORM Hessian dataset](https://github.com/deepprinciple/HORM), which consists of off-equilibrium geometries of small, neutral organic molecules, contained H, C, N, O, based on the T1x and RGD1 datasets, at the $\omega$B97X/6-31G(d) level of theory.

 Compared to autograd Hessians:
 - 10-70x faster for a single molecule of 5-30 atoms